Music and the Arts

 With concerts, exhibitions, workshops, readings and drama productions all taking place within College, St Hilda's students enjoy one of the most exciting college-based cultural environments in Oxford.
 St Hilda's award-winning Drama Society puts on a performance each term.

 In these socially-distanced times, St Hilda's commitment to music remains strong.
 Our facilities are world class.
 At our Jacqueline du Pré Music Building - with its Steinway D concert grand piano, recording studio and well-equipped practice rooms - you can be sure that whatever your musical tastes, you will have every opportunity to enjoy music.
 If you play an instrument or sing then you can join our orchestra or choir.
-We hope to be able to hold termly concerts at the JdP and at the University Church again in the future.
 You could form your own chamber ensemble or band, or just make the most of our wonderful practice facilities.
 And of course, we have a world-class venue where you can attend free recitals every Thursday lunchtime during term.
-With the JdP closed to audiences for the foreseeable future, the concerts will be available for the first time livestreamed via the JdP website.
+With the JdP closed to audiences for the foreseeable future, the concerts are available for the first time livestreamed via the JdP website.
 Find out more and watch here.

 The Choir of St Hilda's College, Oxford